p2/smart_rest_sample/README.md

 ### AppFog ###

-The app has a `requirements.txt` file and can readily be used as a bottle-app on [AppFog].
+The app has a `manifest.yml` and `requirements.txt` file and can thus readily be used as a bottle-app on [AppFog].

 [bottle]: http://bottlepy.org/
 [client]: https://github.com/chb/smart_client_python